turingschool/career-development-curriculum/module_three/job_search_strategies.md

 **What else?**

+* Describe a plan for research
 * Create a tailored resume for the position
 * Write a tailored cover letter for the position
 * Research the technologies/libraries the company uses to use in an upcoming project

 ### Your Turn: Conduct Research & Update Your Jobtrack.io Account
-You have 10 minutes now to get started researching and adding opportunities you're interested in to your Jobtrack.io account.
+You have 15 minutes now to get started researching and adding opportunities you're interested in to your Jobtrack.io account.

 ### Closing & Next Steps
 It's important to take the time now to organize your job search.
 Take these steps to make this process less daunting and empower yourself.